10 Best Social Media Automation Tools (2026) – Features & Pricing

 Why it stands out:

-• SmartQ automation for daily posting
+- SmartQ automation for scheduled, daily posting without oversight

-• AI-generated videos, captions, and creatives
+- AI-generated videos, captions, hashtags, and eye-catching creatives tailored to your brand

 Pros: